sundeepbassi/The-Wellbeing-Retreat/README.md

 Email and and input box.

-A textarea for a user to submit a question or leave information.

 A submit button.

  **The Footer Section**

-The footer will include icons for Twitter, facebook and instagram.
+The footer will include icons for Twitter, facebook, instagram and Youtube.

 There will be copyright information at the bottom.